 If you are interested in traveling to parts of Iran and getting some souvenirs home, check out the unique handicrafts in Iran southern regions.
 Iran is a vast country with an astonishing variety of culture, arts, cuisine, and especially handicrafts.
 Traveling to every part of Iran gives you different experiences.
 The northern provinces of Iran are very different from the south, and the country’s western regions are very different from the east.

-What you see is a multi-culture country.
+What you see here is a multi-culture country.
 Every region of Iran has many natural and cultural attractions to offer.
 However, if you are planning to travel to the southern cities of Iran and the Persian Gulf, getting acquainted with the craft in this area would be a great idea.
-Here is a list of what the local artists in the southern cities of Iran offer in the form of crafts, each of these handmade arts can easily amaze you in a good way.
+Here is a list of what the local artists in the southern cities of Iran offer in the form of crafts; each of these handmade arts can easily amaze you in a good way.

-When renting a villa and suite on the island of Hormuz, keep in mind that one of the pleasures of traveling to Hormuz is to see locals get advantage of whatever nature provides them, especially parts of palm trees that maybe at first glance seem to useless to all of us.
+When renting a villa and suite on the island of Hormuz, keep in mind that one of the pleasures of traveling to Hormuz is to see locals and take advantage of whatever nature provides them, especially parts of palm trees that maybe at first glance seem to useless to all of us.
 A very old art in the city of Hormuz waves yarn made of palm tree fibers, which results in the production of items such as shoes, baskets, and even egg storage boxes.

-Baskets made of palm leaves in Ahvaz
+Baskets Made of Palm Leaves in Ahvaz

-Handmade decorative embroidery in Qeshm
+Handmade Decorative Embroidery in Qeshm

-Mat weaving in Bandar Bushehr
+Mat Weaving in Bandar Bushehr

-Pottery in Kish Island
+Clay Pottery or Jahle in Kish Island